haberdashPI/vscode-move-cursor-by-argument/README.md

   this extension performs (albeit very rapidly)

-- motions will stop at commas inside quotes: there is no built-in API to determine whether the current characters fall inside a quote.
+- motions will stop at commas inside quotes: there is no built-in API to determine whether the current character falls inside a quote.

 Ideally there would be a way to leverage the parsing VSCode already performs for syntax highlighting.
 However, this is not possible (see